Encryption and Unattended Access

 MSP360 Remote Desktop transmits all data over an HTTPS channel.

 However, you can enable additional encryption on the remote host side. using an encryption key known only by you.

-While regular sessions require only Computer ID and PIN, encrypted sessions also require an encryption key that has to be transmitted from the remote host to the client side via another way of communication.
+While regular sessions require only a Computer ID and PIN, encrypted sessions also require an encryption key that has to be transmitted from the remote host to the client side via another way of interconnection.